ncatlab/nlab-content/pages/6/0/3/1/1306/content.md

 The notion of _[[Reedy category]]_, though useful, is in some contexts inconveniently restrictive, since no Reedy category can contain any nonidentity [[isomorphisms]].
 This is problematic for many "[[geometric shape for higher structures|shape]] categories" such as Connes' [[category of cycles]] $\Lambda$, [[Segal's category Gamma|Segal's category]] $\Gamma$, the [[tree category]] $\Omega$, and so on.
 The notion of *generalized Reedy category* lifts this restriction, while maintaining the truth of the main theorem about Reedy categories: the existence of the [[Reedy model structure]].

 In fact, there are two notions of generalized Reedy category in the literature.
 Cisinski's "cat&#233;gories squelletiques" (Ch.
 8 in  [_PCMH_](#Cisinski)) provide a natural generalization of the [[simplex category]], so that diagrams based on them behave much like [[simplicial objects]].
 They were introduced primarily for the purposes of modeling [[homotopy types]].
-The ["generalized Reedy categories"](#BergerMoerdijk) of Berger and Moerdijk are a strictly broader generalization suitable e.g. for describing [[dendroidal sets]].
+The "generalized Reedy categories" of [Berger & Moerdijk 2011](#BergerMoerdijk11) are a strictly broader generalization suitable e.g. for describing [[dendroidal sets]].
 They were introduced for the purposes of modelling more general classes of structure, particularly [[operads]].

 ## Definitions